GitHub Agentic Workflows

 Options: --days, --threshold, --repo, --json

-Shows success/failure rates, trend indicators (↑ improving, → stable, ↓ degrading), execution duration, token usage, costs, and alerts when success rate drops below threshold.
+Shows success/failure rates, trend indicators (↑ improving, → stable, ↓ degrading), execution duration, token usage, costs, and warnings when success rate drops below threshold.

 Enable one or more workflows by ID, or all workflows if no IDs provided.